You're listening to the Rush Limbaugh Program, a program that meets and surpasses all audience expectations on a daily basis.

 Throw in the Canadian major sending an email to that Canadian network, which probably would have cost us career, that said that what the Israelis were doing was tactically appropriate.

-But it's it's not it's not really being generally reported.
+But it's not really being generally reported.

-Uh uh a country that does not attack civilians, that defends itself, Israel put on the clock, while the country that does the attacking wantonly targets innocent people and civilians.
+A country that does not attack civilians, that defends itself, Israel, put on the clock, while the country that does the attacking wantonly targets innocent people and civilians, they are considered the victims.

-The Israelis are told you better wrap this up very quickly, and the Israelis are talked about as mean-spirited, extremist, bloodthirsty hacks.
+The Israelis are told, you better wrap this up very quickly, and the Israelis are talked about as mean-spirited, extremist, bloodthirsty hacks.

 It's just the opposite.

-Me, uh, by the way, they pulled that the uh unit observers have now been pulled out of there.
+The UN observers have now been pulled out of there.

-The uh UN, uh Kofi Onan, as you call him, has been decided uh uh has decided to remove fifty unarmed observers from posts along the Israeli-Lebanese border and uh relocate them with a lightly armed UN peacekeeper force, a spokesman said today the decision came three days after an Israeli airstrike destroyed one of the posts earlier this week, uh killing four observers from Austria, Canada, uh, China, and Finland.
+A spokesman said today the decision came three days after an Israeli airstrike destroyed one of the posts earlier this week, killing four observers from Austria, Canada, China, and Finland.

-This AP story, that's exactly what I'm talking about.
+That's exactly what I'm talking about.

-Uh, after an Israeli airstrike destroyed one of the posts earlier this week.
+After an Israeli airstrike destroyed one of the posts earlier this week.

-Uh that may be what happened, but they didn't tell you why it happened.
+That may be what happened, but they didn't tell you why it happened.

 They were targeting a missile installation and firing installation that was close by.

-You have the biggest bunch of cowards on the face of the earth in Hezbollah, they're being portrayed as brave fighters holding on to their little turfland against the mean, powerful Israelis and their ally buddies of the United States.
+They're being portrayed as brave fighters holding on to their little turf land against the mean, powerful Israelis and their ally buddies, the United States.

-I have a question, uh uh, ladies and gentlemen.
+I have a question, ladies and gentlemen.

-Because I I'd I'd like to get one.
+Because I'd like to get one.

 Well, is that right?